Aviah/one-click-django-server/README.md

 4. In production, DEBUG=False, and files are served directly by Nginx from the STATIC_ROOT directory (mysite/static_root) with Nginx's location alias.
 5. To see changes made to static files when DEBUG=False, you must run from the mysite directory:
     '''you@dev-or-production-machine: python manage.py collectstatic'''
 6. For testing, sometimes debugging, it's handy to use Nginx/Apache with DEBUG=True.
-In this case, files are served from the repository static directory by django (my_site/site_repo/static).
+In this case, files are served by Nginx from static_root, but with the original file name, rather than the hashed name added by collectstatic
 Summary: Edit and work on static files when DEBUG=True, once everything works, run collectstatic and test with Nginx/Apache with DEBUG=False, then deploy.

 Note: django development server will not serve static files when DEBUG=False